adeekshith/netflix-categories/README.md

   + Fixes unwanted rounding and borders around category list items
   + Fixes vertical alignments of text and icons in navigation and category list buttons

+#### v0.1.1
+- Search hundreds of hidden categories
+- Add to favorites for easy access

 Follow [**@adeekshith**](http://twitter.com/adeekshith) on Twitter for updates.

 ### On the web